COVID-19 Help for Residential and Commercial Renters

 California Gov. Gavin Newsom on March 27 also issued an executive order banning the enforcement of eviction orders for renters affected by COVID-19 through May 31, 2020.

 The Board of Supervisors enacted an emergency regulation temporarily banning rent increases countywide on certain residential properties where the tenant demonstrates an inability to pay as a direct result of the pandemic or any federal, state or local government response to COVID-19.
 The moratorium is in effect until May 31, 2020 unless extended by the Board and applies to all notices of rent increases served on or after April 28, 2020.
-UPDATE: On June 23, 2020, the Board of Supervisors voted 5-0 to extend the eviction moratorium on residential and commercial properties through July 28, 2020.
+UPDATE: On July 21, 2020, the Board of Supervisors voted 5-0 to extend the eviction moratorium on residential properties through August 31, 2020.